calebmsword/kivy-expandable-box/README.md

 # kivy-expandable-box
-A robust for creating expandable widgets in Kivy.
+A robust mixin for creating expandable widgets in Kivy.

 In Python:
 ```python